microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-With this change we all need to update the parameters of a few other methods and method calls.
+With this change we also need to update the parameters of a few other methods and method calls.

 Update the `constructor` method with the following: